tomcucinotta/fretboard/README.md

 ----------------------------------------------------------------------
 Fretboard - Copyright 2019 Tommaso Cucinotta
 ----------------------------------------------------------------------
-Learning notes, scales and chords of a guitar fretboard on an ANSI terminal.
+Learning notes, scales and chords of a guitar fretboard on a colorful ANSI terminal.